kstep/graphicsmagick/www/OpenMP.rst

 available in one form or another since the late '90s.

 Since GCC 4.2 has introduced excellent OpenMP support, OpenMP has become available to the masses.
-Microsoft Visual Studio 2008 supports OpenMP 2.0 so Windows users should benefit as well.
+Microsoft Visual Studio Professional 2005 and 2008 support OpenMP so Windows users should benefit as well.
 Any multi-CPU and/or multi-core system is potentially a good candidate for use with OpenMP.
 Unfortunately, some older multi-CPU hardware is more suitable for multi-processing than multi-threading.
 Recent multi-core chipsets from Intel and AMD perform very well with OpenMP.
-The operating system makes a difference when it comes to OpenMP acceleration, with Linux and Solaris working exceptionally well, and FreeBSD and Apple's OS-X working poorly.
+The operating system makes a difference when it comes to OpenMP acceleration, with IBM's AIX, Linux, and Sun's Solaris working exceptionally well, and FreeBSD and Apple's OS-X working less well.

 Most image processing routines are comprised of loops which iterate through the image pixels, image rows, or image regions.
 These loops are